reeddunkle/reeddunkle.github.io/_posts/2016-05-03-Python-Map.md

 ----

-At the start of this I said that the size of the list returned by `map()` will always be the same as the size of the iterable you fed it.

 Before writing this I didn't know that `map()` could take `None` as an argument for the function, or that it could take multiple iterables and work through them in parallel.

-If you give multiple iterables of different lengths, then, the size of the list returned will always be as long as the _longest_ iterable.

-Thank you for reading this, and learning with me.
+Thank you for reading this and learning with me!